 All Mercedes-Benz C-Class Coupes (aside from the AMG models) come in AMG Line form.
 These are generously appointed and come with a raft of standard safety equipment making the Coupe one of the safest two-door models on sale.
 On top of this, you can choose either the Premium or the Premium Plus equipment lines, full details of which are on the Equipment section of this review.

-The safety kit can be beefed up with a wide range of supplementary kit optionally available.
+The safety kit can be beefed up with a wide range of supplementary equipment optionally available.
 For example, Intelligent Drive employs a pair of cameras alongside radar to monitor road and traffic conditions more effectively than radars alone can manage.

-Dominating the centre of the dashboard is the 10-inch tablet-style display screen for the ‘Comand’ infotainment system, which includes sat-nav.
+Dominating the centre of the dashboard is the 10.0-inch tablet-style display screen for the ‘Comand’ infotainment system, which includes sat-nav.
 Cleverly, information from the navigation system informs the climate control how to react to situations such as entering a tunnel – do so and it automatically recirculates the air within the cabin rather than extract unwanted exhaust fumes from inside.

 The Parkers Verdict

 The Mercedes-Benz C-Class Coupe is a handsome car, and one of the biggest-selling coupes on the market.
 Given its great styling and the sheer completeness of its safety equipment, this success is clearly warranted.
 Clearly, it’s a coupe with its heart set on comfort over precision dynamics, but it’s none the worse for that.

 With its improved engine line-up, and additional kit via its 2018 facelift, the C-Class Coupe has desirability on its side, and looks set to continue being a substantial success for its maker.
 It’s not perfect, with an interior that lags behind the Audi A5 in terms of material quality, and the BMW 4 Series for dynamic precision.